Making Difficult Decisions

 In the final analysis, learning to be optimistic and confident in yourself and your ability to make decisions is key to helping you calm your mind.
 And, as long as you are willing to put in the time it takes to consider the possible steps you’ll need to take, you should find some comfort in knowing you will always do your best to give decision-making your all.
 After deciding to give it your all, take a deep breath and a step back.
 Try to be as objective as possible as you do your research, and work hard to learn as much as you can about possible solutions and alternatives.
 Take inventory of your skills, interests, talents, education and/or knowledge.
 Use everything you have, and everything you know that might help you choose between alternatives and options.
 Doing this will help you replace negative thoughts, feelings and behavior with positive thoughts, feelings, and activities, and you'll be on your way to making a decision you can live with.

-Maybe, after going through the four steps mentioned in this Hub, it would be great if you could take a grown-up "time out" to look at your problem, to think of it--no matter how big, as something that can definitely be solved to your complete and utter satisfaction.
+Perhaps after going through all four steps mentioned in this article, it would be a good time to take a grown-up "time out" to look at your problem, to think of it--no matter how big it is, as something that can definitely be solved to your complete and utter satisfaction.
 But wait.
 If you do that, you'd be engaging in the kind of thinking that fairy tales are made of, right?
 Now, think about it for a longer moment.
-Maybe engaging in this type of fairy-tale thinking is actually a good thing to do, sometimes.
+Perhaps engaging in this type of fairy-tale thinking is actually a good thing to do, sometimes.
 Why?
 Because fairy tales are inspiring.
-They can encourage you to think beyond your immediate boundaries, beyond your mental and physical limitations, and they can help you believe that happy endings, no matter how fanciful, are absolutely always possible.
+They can encourage you to think beyond your immediate boundaries, beyond your mental and physical limitations, and they can help you believe that some form of positive, win-win endings, no matter how fanciful, are absolutely always possible.